-The blistering connection speeds offered by today’s Wi-Fi standards do make wired networks appear a bit of a relic, but appearances can sometimes be deceiving.
-Though Wi-Fi has improved significantly over the last five years, it is not perfect.
+The blistering connection speeds offered by today’s Wi-Fi standards do make wired networks appear a bit of a relic, but appearances can deceive.
+And Wi-Fi has improved significantly over the last five years, but it’s still far from perfect.
 So is there still a place for Ethernet in the home?

 Catching up in connection speed

 Several years ago, when most Wi-Fi devices were using the 802.11g standard, connection speed was a serious limitation.
-Though theoretically capable of transferring up to 54 MB/s most users found real-world performance to be far less.
-Gigabit Ethernet, by contrast, can handle 1,000 MB/s, which is a much bigger number.
+Though theoretically capable of transferring up to 54 megabits per second most users found real-world performance to be far less.
+Gigabit Ethernet, by contrast, can handle 1,000 Mbps, a much bigger number.

-And now there’s 802.11ac, which promises speeds of up to 1,000 MB/s – finally giving wireless the ability to match Gigabit Ethernet on paper.
+And now there’s 802.11ac, which promises speeds of up to 1,000 Mbps — finally giving wireless the ability to match Gigabit Ethernet on paper.

 Does that means Ethernet’s connection speed advantage will go away?
 For most users and in most situations, the answer is yes.
 Data accessed from the Internet will only be transferred as quickly as a home’s Internet connection will allow, and an 802.11n home network can easily outpace the average broadband connection in North America.

 Readers lucky enough to enjoy an extremely fast connection will still see benefits from Ethernet, however.
 If you’d like to know if Ethernet would be faster for you, try this simple test.
 Go to Speedtest.com and run the benchmark on your Wi-Fi-connected PC.
-Then, connect the computer via Ethernet (be sure to turn off Wi-Fi) and try the test again.
-If the second test is quicker, you are losing performance to the ether by using Wi-Fi.
+Then connect the computer via Ethernet (be sure to turn off Wi-Fi) and try the test again.
+If the second test is quicker, you’re losing performance to the ether by using Wi-Fi.